indimail/indimail-virtualdomains/iwebadmin-x/README.md

 - /var/www/cg-bin      - the web server's cgi-bin directory
 - /var/www/html/image  - web server's image directory.

-Since iwebadmin is a suid binary, make sure it's installed on a volume that isn't mounted with the 'nosuid' option in /etc/fstab.
+Since iwebadmin is a setuid binary, make sure it's installed on a volume that isn't mounted with the 'nosuid' option in /etc/fstab.

 Be root before you follow the rest of the instructions or your installation will fail.